ravigadhiya007/blocks-visibility-scope/README.md

 * 100% compatible with the **WordPress block editor (Gutenberg)**.

 This is the simplest way to add responsive block visibility in WordPress without writing a single line of code.

+## Requirements

+- WordPress 6.3+
+- PHP 7.4+

+## Development

+1. Set up a local WordPress environment.
+2. In the `wp-content/plugins` folder, clone the GitHub repository: `https://github.com/ravigadhiya007/blocks-visibility-scope.git`
+3. Navigate to the `wp-content/plugins/blocks-visibility-scope` folder in the command line.
+4. Run the `npm install` command to install the plugin's dependencies within a `/node_modules/` folder.
+5. Run the `npm run start` command to compile and watch source files for changes while developing.